martintrojer/martintrojer.github.com/content/post/2012-07-11-n-queens-with-corelogic-take-2.md

 This post is a follow-up to my [previous post on NQueens and core.logic](/2012/07/07/n-queens-with-corelogic-take-1/), in which I tried to find the solutions using "pure" logic (without arithmetic goals) and basic minKanren / Reasoner Schemer building blocks.

-After some excellent feedback and hints from Mr <a href="https://twitter.com/swannodette">David Nolen</a> (big thanks), I here present a greatly simplified (and faster) way of using core.logic to find all solutions.
-Credit also goes to <a href="http://www.amazon.co.uk/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/ref=sr_1_2?ie=UTF8&amp;qid=1341989805&amp;sr=8-2">good old Bratko</a>.
+After some excellent feedback and hints from Mr [David Nolen](https://twitter.com/swannodette) (big thanks), I here present a greatly simplified (and faster) way of using core.logic to find all solutions.
+Credit also goes to [good old Bratko](http://www.amazon.co.uk/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/ref=sr_1_2?ie=UTF8&qid=1341989805&sr=8-2).

 First, let's fix the safeo function (and def-subo macro).
 In miniKanren, you can use arithmetic goals given 2 prerequisites; the fresh variable must be bound to a finite (number) space and we much use _project_ to bind the values.
 This means we can get rid of subo altogether.